zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 will export them to the YAML format required for `zenpack.yaml`.
 It is up to you to merge that YAML with your existing `zenpack.yaml`. file.

+Only event classes sourced from the ZenPack's XML will be exported.
+Any event classes sourced from the ZenPack's YAML will not be exported.
+If the YAML for these event classes is desired, it should be copied from the ZenPack's existing YAML.

 Example usage:

 .. code-block:: bash